 - Regulatory: Create an enabling lending environment that reduces risk and increases certainty.
-Develop new or updated regulations across all financial sectors and key institutions.
+Develop updated regulations across all financial sectors and key institutions.

-- Developed 14 culturally appropriate Islamic finance products.
+- Worked with banks to develop 33 culturally appropriate and Islamic finance products.